Arimitsu06/revisit_ssla/README.md

 ## UPDATE:

 Training logs for the rest of the random seeds for the last ablation have been added to ```cifar_training_logs```.
 Updated tables are below as well.
-The proposed method has also been compared to decoupled SSLA and evaluated on Tiny-ImageNet.
+The proposed method has also been compared to decoupled SSLA and evaluated on Tiny-ImageNet and Skin23, a dermatology imaging dataset.

 ## Method
 <p align="center">